SherryLiu3670/MLops_2025_group8/reports/README.md

 >
 > Answer:

--In total we have implemented 5 tests.
+In total we have implemented 5 tests.
 Among them, 2 tests were testing dataloader functionality and the rest were testing training parts.
-To test training, we specfically used a small dataset (mnist) to check if one training epoch is successful by asserting on loss and accuracy values.
+To test training, we specfically used a small dataset (only apple and banana) to check if one training epoch is successful by asserting on loss and accuracy values.

 ### Question 8